telefonicaid/fiware-cygnus/doc/cygnus-ngsi/user_and_programmer_guide/adding_new_sink.md

 Of special interest is the root service path (`/`).
 In this case, the service path should not be considered when prefixing destination name (because it is used to be a forbidden character).

-Finally, in order to differentiate among all the entities, the concatenation of entity ID and type should be used as the default destination name (unless a grouping rule is used to overwrite this default behavior).
+Finally, in order to differentiate among all the entities, the concatenation of entity ID and type should be used as the default destination name (unless a name mapping is used to overwrite this default behavior).

 [Top](#top)